Azamabidjanov/ml-capstone/README.md

-# Machine-Learning Capstone Project.
+# Machine-Learning Capstone Project: Recycle Rush

 ## Authors: Natalie Kalin, Armando Ocampo, Jay Harrison, Azam Abidjanov

-# Recycling Project

 ## Summary

 We designed and implemented a project that uses a CNN to classify goods as recyclable (paper, plastic, metal, glass, cardboard) or as trash.
+We ended up achieving an accuracy of approximately 92% using a FastAI transfer learning model, and 40% with a model we trained from scratch.
+Though this is a proof-of-concept in the form of a website, this would ultimately be useful on a factory line that could help determine goods that are actually recyclable vs. trash.

 ## Dataset
 https://github.com/garythung/trashnet